USAFA-ECE/ece281-book/book/lab/lab3.md

 ### Project functionality description

-- On RESET, the FSM should immediately enter a state with all lights off.
+- On RESET, the FSM should synchronously enter a state with all lights off.
 - When you press LEFT, you should see LA, then LA and LB, then LA, LB, and LC, then finally all lights off again.
 - This pattern should occur even if you release LEFT during the sequence.